Young

 COPYING TO LEARN DRAWING

 If children are taught to copy other people's artwork they are apt to be more frustrated with their real observation drawing.
 Observation from actual objects is harder than copying.
 Observation uses different parts of the brain and different observation habits.
 Copying can discourage learning to see from the real world.
 I do not criticize a child who copies, but I do not affirm or praise copied work.
 I feel that learning to copy is a fall-back method used by self-taught children who do not have a coach that can make observation drawing easy enough for them to learn to draw from observation.
 Copying can become a crutch that is hard to give up.
+Producing a 2-dimensional drawing of a 3-dimensional subject is a transformation.
+To transform, requires creativity.
+Each child's work will be more unique and individual than when they copy.
+Tranforming is solving a problem.
+Copying is repeating an answer.

 A WHOLE DRAWING